Basic COVID-19 Need-Based Resources for

 Emergency Rental Assistance in Minneapolis

 Saint Mark’s is a member congregation of Align MPLS.
 Rental Assistance for Minneapolis (only) residents is available through Align MPLS.
-Online applciations will be received starting 5/29/20.
-For rental assistance application criteria and to learn more about the program: https://www.alignmpls.org/era.
+For rental assistance application criteria and to learn more about the program process and how to get access to an online application: https://www.alignmpls.org/era.
 Applicants must be prescreened in order to receive a link to the online application and an intake appointment.
 Questions?
 Contact Nate Merrill, Align MPLS Emergency Rental Assistance Coordinator, at: 612-703-9978.

 Help for Homeowners in Minnesota